Ryzee119/Omnispeak64/README.md

 - [ ] Still lots of CPU rendering (Blitting, blending, fills).
 Convert this to the RDP/RSP.

 ## Known issues
-- If the save game file exceeds 32kb it will corrupt.
-This happens if saving with many onscreen objects.
-Avoid this for now.
 - Ive had freezes on the odd occasion, particularly on the intro credits.
 - Enabling ADLIB sound in the menu will cause sound glitches.
 Just keep it on PC Speaker for now.